Maskne: How to Fight the Cause of Pimples While Staying Safe

-Washing your face regularly helps remove dirt, oily, sweat, and bacteria that can clog pores and lead to maskne.
+Wash your face regularly.
+The best face wash for this situation is one that removes dirt, oily, sweat, and bacteria, which can clog pores and lead to maskne.
 Remember to do this, especially after wearing a mask for an extended period of time.
 The World Health Organization recommends changing your mask every four hours.
 Take this as your cue and wash your face in between changes if you can.

 POND’S Anti-Bacterial Facial Foam is your best bet against maskne.
 It is clinically proven to fight 99% of germs and maskne-causing bacteria.
 It is formulated with Advance Protect Technology, beta-hydroxy acid, and glycerin to keep skin fresh without drying.

 Moisturize with a non-comedogenic moisturizer, wear sunscreen, and avoid makeup.

 Moisturizing is an essential step in fighting maskne because dry skin is more prone to irritation.
 Choose a light, non-comedogenic product that won’t block pores.
 Avoid heavy creams.
 Don’t forget to wear sunscreen to protect your skin from UV rays.
 And since you’re already trying not to clog your pores, go easy on the makeup.
 Most makeup contains oils that can block your pores.
 If you must wear makeup, choose products that are non-comedogenic.